abwmn/bot_saves_princess/README.md

 `docker build -t andrew-code-challenge .`

-Now you can run the test suite through the Docker container using:
+Now open the Docker container using:

-`docker run andrew-code-challenge`

-Or, you can bash into the container itself and run tests individually using:

-`docker run -it --rm -v $(pwd):/app andrew-code-challenge /bin/bash`
+`docker run -it andrew-code-challenge`

-Now that you're in the Docker container, you can run the specs using:

-`bundle exec rspec spec/`
+If you are in main, Docker will run the test suite for the Hacker Rank solutions.
+If you're in the extension branch, it will run the playable game for you.
+Have fun!